kjosib/sophie/sophie/Sophie.md

 Sophie needs a way to express action.

-The general idea is that an action (or rather, a plan of action) is just a special type of value which happens to express observable outcomes, with just a few extra production rules.
+The general idea:

+* *Action* is a special type of value expressing the fact of things getting done.
+* *Procedure* is a *different* special type of value expressing a *plan* of action.
+* Just a few extra production rules suffice to express different kinds of actions.
+* For clarity, the syntax distinguishes *procedural* from *functional* abstractions.
+* Sophie uses the *actor* model to interface with the world and to express concurrency.

 ```
 procedure -> TO name formals IS expr where_clause  :UserProcedure